sacha-renault/paper-replication/Attention Layer/readme.md

 - [Transformer](./src/transformer.py): My attempt to recreate the basic tranformer architecture described in the paper.

 - [Training ipynb file](./training_tranformers.ipynb): a notebook were basic training is implemented for sentence translation.

-## Known issue
-- Transformer training: i know current training loop is bugged (it runs but will not work as expected).
-Currently, the teacher forcing isn't implemented well (it only removes padding or EOS token) ...